citelao/sensible/3-secure.md

 ## Why does security matter?

 Security isn't important if it can't affect you.
-And it's worth considering: maybe hackers have nothing to gain from "ordinary" folks.
+Maybe hackers have nothing to gain from "ordinary" folks.

 I've found that most people are worried about the same things<!-- TODO cite folk models -->: